TheOdinProject/curriculum/intermediate_html_css/intermediate_html_concepts/tables.md

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson on your own.
-If you're having trouble answering a question, click it and review the material it links to.
+This section contains helpful links to related content.
+It isn't required, so consider it supplemental.

 - [What is a table?](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics#what_is_a_table_)
 - [Why is it a bad idea to use HTML Tables for page layout?](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics#when_should_you_not_use_html_tables)